reactjs/rfcs/text/0000-static-lifecycle-methods.md

   render() {
     // Memoization that doesn't go in state can be done in render.
-    // It should be idempotent and have no external side effects though. computeMemoizeData(this.props, this.state);
+    // It should be idempotent and have no external side effects or mutations.
+    // Examples include incrementing unique ids,
+    // Lazily calculating and caching values, etc. this._computeMemoizeData(this.props);

     if (this.state.externalData === null) {
       return <div>Loading...</div>;